lupohan44/GamesHub/plugins/gameshub.official.scrapper.steamdb/README.md

 **Seems that SteamDB really don't want people scraping their site.**

 ## Changelog
+v1.0.2
+- Fix when start time or end time is None, sqlite3 will raise error

 v1.0.1
 - Add version
 - Fix wrong start time and end time when it is not available on steamdb